-How can you do that?
-First, you can pro-actively follow-up to resolve their issues.
+How can you serve your customers well?
+First, you can proactively follow up to resolve their issues.
 Let's say a customer's desired size or color is out of stock.
 You can tell them the bad news and close the ticket.
 Or, you can keep following up with answers and solutions to their problem.

 One Public Rec customer, for example, said his customer service rep, Ren, "made it her mission to find me a pair of pants. ...
 She took the initiative to stay in touch with me as the expected timeframe changed and called when she found a pair."